 "Here at Oldham Athletic Community Trust we continue to lead the way in using football to engage, alongside our traditional delivery we also have several different community projects and initiatives all currently taking place as we continue to support those in the most need as an ongoing result of Covid-19.

-"I would like to take this opportunity to share our recent impact report which highlights some of this work whilst also paying tribute to key partners and stakeholders who play a vital role in enabling us to serve our local communities."
+"I would like to take this opportunity to point out our recent impact report we shared publicly which highlighted some of this work, whilst also paying tribute to key partners and stakeholders who play a vital role in enabling us to serve our local communities."

 To see how we are celebrating the EFL Day of Action, make sure you follow @OfficialOACT on Twitter.
 Below you can read the latest updates on Oldham Athletic Community Trust's (OACT) programmes and initiatives.